Classical Non-Relativistic Fractons

 Our main interest is to understand how Hamiltonian dynamics is constrained by dipole symmetries.
-As a warm up, let begin understanding the conservation of total charge.
-If the $N$ particles carry electric charges $\{q_1,\ldots,q_N\}$ respectively, we can define the charge density $\rho$ and current $\vec{j}$ in the usual way
+As a warm-up, we begin by considering the conservation of total charge.
+Assuming the $N$ particles carry electric charges $\{q_1,\ldots,q_N\}$, the charge density $\rho$ and current $\vec{j}$, given by,